dkotev/certified-aws-devops-professional/06-security-and-compliance/control-tower.md

   - AWS Enterprise Support Plan: turns on the Enterprise Support Plan
   - Delete The AWS Default VPC: deletes the default VPCs in all AWS regions
 - The Terraform module is maintained by AWS

-## Detect and Remediate Policy Violations

-- Guardrails:
-  - Provide ongoing governance for our Control Tower environment
-  - We can have 2 kinds of guardrails:
-    - **Preventive (using SCPs)**: for example disallow creation of access keys for the root user
-    - **Detective (using AWS Config)**: for example detect wether MFA for the root user is enabled
-- Guardrail levels:
-  - Mandatory:
-    - Automatically enabled and enforced by AWS Control Tower
-    - Example: disallow public read access to the Log Archive account
-  - Strongly Recommended:
-    - Based on AWS best practices (optional)
-    - Example: enable encryption for EBS volumes attached to EC2 instances
-  - Elective:
-    - Commonly used by enterprises (optional)
-    - Example: disallow delete actions without MFA on S3 buckets